0xtavian/axiom-wiki/Scans.md

 # NOTICE:
-For version 2, new syntax is coming, the only change syntactically will be the output modes -oX and -oG accordingly, as well as the removal of "=" for variable assignment.
+For axiom-scan v2, which is recently released, the only change syntactically will be the output modes -oX and -oG accordingly, as well as the removal of "=" for variable assignment.
 A new syntax command for v2 looks as follows:

 ```
 axiom-scan roots.txt -m subfinder -o subs.txt